Stacie L became a DIYer for many reasons—mostly to save money. She has tips that she has used herself to help with your DIY projects.

 - Connect the hose to the top connector on the sump pump and lower the pump in the middle of the pool.
 Be sure to walk the end of the hose as far from the pool as possible.

-- plug in the sump pump to the outside outlet and check to see that water is coming out of the hose.
-This may take three days if you have a large pool such as a 24' x 4' pool.
+- Plug in the sump pump to the outside outlet and check to see that water is coming out of the hose.
+This may take three days if you have a large pool such as 24' x 4'.

 - Start removing the top connecting panels of the pool with a cordless drill or screwdriver in reverse to remove the screws.
 As each panel is removed, place them in a large box

 - Now start unscrewing the wall, where it meets These bolts or screws will be larger and may require some help.
-After the wall is opened up, start cutting 3 foot sections of it with the heavy duty metal cutters.
+After the wall is opened up, start cutting 3-foot sections of it with heavy-duty metal cutters.
 This will make the job of removing the pool wall much easier.

 - After cutting and removing the sections of the pool wall, the bottom metal rim that held the wall up will need to be disassembled.
 Start pulling it up out of the dirt or sand and unscrew the bolts.
 A few large boxes will probably be needed to store the pieces.